mikemintz/deme/deme_django/docs/architecture.rst

   There is only one field defined by this item type, ``last_online_at``, which stores the date and time when the agent last accessed a viewer.

-* **AnonymousAgent**: This item type is the agent that users of Deme authenticate as by default.
+* **AnonymousAgent:** This item type is the agent that users of Deme authenticate as by default.
 Because every action must be associated with a responsible Agent (e.g., updating an item), we require that users are authenticated as some Agent at all times.
 So if a user never bothers logging in at the website, they will automatically be logged in as an AnonymousAgent, even if the website says "not logged in".
 There should be exactly one AnonymousAgent at all times.

   This item type does not define any new fields.

-* **AuthenticationMethod**: This item type represents an Agent's credentials to login.
+* **AuthenticationMethod:** This item type represents an Agent's credentials to login.
 For example, there might be a AuthenticationMethod representing my Facebook account, a AuthenticationMethod representing my WebAuth account, and a AuthenticationMethod representing my OpenID account.
 Rather than storing the login credentials directly in a particular Agent, we allow agents to have multiple authentication methods, so that they can login different ways.
 In theory, AuthenticationMethods can also be used to sync profile information through APIs.
 There are subclasses of AuthenticationMethod for each different way of authenticating.

   This item type defines one field, an ``agent`` pointer that points to the agent that is holds this authentication method.

-* **PasswordAuthenticationMethod**: This is an AuthenticationMethod that allows a user to log on with a username and a password.
+* **PasswordAuthenticationMethod:** This is an AuthenticationMethod that allows a user to log on with a username and a password.
 The username must be unique across the entire Deme installation.
 The password field is formatted the same as in the User model of the Django admin app (algo$salt$hash), and is thus not stored in plain text.

   This item type defines four fields: ``username``, ``password``, ``password_question``, and ``password_answer`` (the last two can be used to reset the password and send it to the Agent via one of its ContactMethods).

-* **Person**: A Person is an Agent that represents a person in real life.
+* **Person:** A Person is an Agent that represents a person in real life.
 It defines four user-editable fields about the person's name: ``first_name``, ``middle_names``, ``last_name``, and ``suffix``.

-* **ContactMethod**: A ContactMethod belongs to an Agent and contains details on how to contact them.
+* **ContactMethod:** A ContactMethod belongs to an Agent and contains details on how to contact them.
 ContactMethod is meant to be abstract, so developers should always create subclasses rather than creating raw ContactMethods.

   This item type defines one field, an ``agent`` pointer that points to the agent that is holds this contact method.